'It's crushing': California cleans up mudslide damage

 In January 2018, mudslides thundered down a steep mountainside that burned a month earlier and killed more than 20 people in the tony beachside town of Montecito near Santa Barbara.
 The worst of the rain fell in a 15-minute span with Montecito getting little more than a half-inch (1.25 centimeter) in five minutes.

-Topelski said mudslides had been a concern in the area since the El Dorado Fire as they prepared for possible damage.
+“The mud and debris flow came down through the high steep terrain,” Topeleski said.
+“This entire area is blanketed with up to 6 feet (1.83 meters) of mud, debris, large boulders.”

+Mudflows had washed into Forest Falls a month ago, closing roads, but damaging no homes.

-Gallegos said officials warned them of the potential for a slide after the fire, so they were dismayed but not surprised.
+Residents in the area had been warned of the danger lurking above them, so they were dismayed but not surprised, Gallegos said.

 “We were just hoping and praying that it wouldn’t happen, but it did happen,” he said.